Project 4: Breaking anonymized data

 • Consider the following fictional narrative:

 My uncle was in his 90s in 2015.
 He served in the war.
 He lives in the upper west side of New York, specifically on Riverside and 68th, right near Riverside Park.
-He loveddd to ride bicycles!
+He loved to ride bicycles!
 However, he doesn’t like carrying his bike up and down the elevator in his apartement building.
 In 2015, he enrolled for Citi Bike and has been using it whenever the weather is nice.

 1. Using the Citi Bike dataset, find the 5 most popular locations that my Uncle visited during 2015–2019 aside from his home station.
 Your answer should consist of one line with the names of 5 stations separated by commas.
 We will be generous in grading and give credit for several possibilities given that there might be ties in popularity.